 An introduction to the language of forms and the elements of sculpture.
 The investigation of materials through compositional exercises in clay, plaster, wood and stone.
 Familiarization, experimentation and expression in volumes and mass together with oppositions in space, void and shape.
 Primary considerations of media, methods and techniques in sculpture.
-Open to nonmajors, pics, current events and cultural material.
+Open to nonmajors.